HorizenOfficial/horizen-docs/docs/5-governance/01-Overview/03-constitution.md

 ## 3. Chain Governance​

-This Constitution describes the decision-making framework for governance of both the Horizen blockchain unless stated otherwise.
+This Constitution describes the decision-making framework for governance for Horizen

-Currently, $ZEN is the governance token for both the Horizen blockchain.
+Currently, $ZEN is the governance token for Horizen.
 This Constitution lays out a dual-track process for implementing improvement proposals.
 Technical proposals follow a “rough consensus” model, where implementation happens when a majority of network participants, on the applicable chain, choose to run the new software version.
 This is the same model currently used by certain other blockchain networks, most notably Bitcoin and Ethereum.
 Non-Technical proposals, meanwhile, are enacted via a directive to the Foundation by means of a Tokenholder Vote.
 Further details regarding the process and voting thresholds are outlined below.

 All DAO-approved proposals are reviewed by the Special Council for adherence to the mission of the Horizen DAO, this Constitution, the Foundation Governing Documents, and applicable law, before a ZenIP or EONIP is formally adopted.
 The responsibilities of the Special Council are described below and in the Foundation Governing Documents.